bokkypoobah/TheSausages/README.md

 <hr />

-##### "ambo first blood stallone holding machine gun blazing and wearing an ammo belt across his chest holding many pencil thin sausages, in a jungle background. remember to emboss the ethereum logo and GM into the sausage"
+##### "rambo first blood stallone holding machine gun blazing and wearing an ammo belt across his chest holding many pencil thin sausages, in a jungle background. remember to emboss the ethereum logo and GM into the sausage"

 <kbd><img src="images/drawethereumgmrambo.png" /></kbd>